This video is one of the four part series On The Brink: Preserving Endangered Species.

 The herd is released, but they are reluctant to travel far from their enclosure and always return at the end of the day.
 When winter arrives the temperature drops to minus 38 degrees and snow covers the sparse pasture – survival is their ultimate test.

 Set in the stunningly beautiful and stark landscape of west China, the film reveals the secret life of these wild horses, how they adjust to the harsh wilderness and reclaim the long lost territories of their ancestors.
 The main members of the herd became in integral characters in the story as the life and death struggles of Wind Chaser, Flame and, most poignantly, Black Pearl are both heartbreaking and uplifting in this extraordinary drama of nature.

-Reviews & Awards"Recommended.
+Reviews and Festivals"Recommended.
 The film captures the dedication of Chinese scientists and their efforts to re-introduce a once wild species back into the wild, and the hardships faced by the horses as they follow their instincts on their journey towards freedom.
 This video provides a rare glimpse into the lives of these horses, their biology and social behavior."

 -Educational Media Reviews Online

 "Recommended.
 It shows the work of very caring scientists and also gives insight into the sociology of these animals.
 It is very well done, depicting the problems involved with returning any animals that have been cared for by humans to the wild.
 It would be enjoyable and educational for almost all ages..."